About the OTC Career Center

 OTC Career Center students attend one of two instructional block periods scheduled Monday through Friday.
 The morning period begins at 8:00 a.m. and ends at 10:30 a.m.
 The afternoon period begins at 12:20 p.m. and ends at 2:50 p.m.

 Career Center Mission Statement

-Career Center’s mission at Ozarks Technical Community College is to educate high school juniors and seniors from its consortium schools in quality technical programs to produce college and career-ready graduates.
+The center’s mission at OTC is to educate high school juniors and seniors from its consortium schools in quality technical programs to produce college and career-ready graduates.